miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/acceptance-testing.md

 ## Asserting a server call was made in a test

 Often you'll write tests against your application's UI, which will verify that the proper data from Mirage was returned.
-However, because Mirage gives you a full mock server, you can gain more confidence from your tests by asserting against Mirage's server state, in addition to testing your Ember app's UI.
+However, because Mirage gives you a full client-side server, you can gain more confidence from your tests by asserting against Mirage's server state, in addition to testing your Ember app's UI.

 There are two general approaches to this.
 First, you can assert directly against Mirage's database: